Huge Interest Savings: Available to Anyone

-Paying regular additional payments toward the principal balance provides enormous returns.
-Borrowers use different methods to meet this goal.
-For many people,Perhaps the easiest way to keep track is to make one additional payment per year.
-However, many folks can't pull off this huge extra expense, so splitting one additional payment into twelve extra monthly payments works too.
+Paying regular extra payments toward your principal balance yields huge savings.
+You can accomplish this in various ways.
+Making a single additional payment once per year is likely the easiest to track.
+But some folks can't pull off such a large extra payment, so splitting an extra payment into twelve extra monthly payments works as well.
 Finally, you can pay half of your mortgage payment every other week.
-Each of these options produces slightly different results, but each will significantly shorten the duration of your mortgage and lower the total interest paid over the life of the loan.
+Each option yields slightly different results, but each will significantly reduce the length of your mortgage and lower your total interest paid.

 Lump-sum Additional Payment